pnsaeta/p064/docs/PR-Ideas.md

   a_n = \frac{4 + 3 \times 2^{n-1}}{10}
 \label{eq:titius-bode}
 \end{equation}
-predicts the positions of the planets in the solar system
+predicts the positions of the planets in the solar system, as illustrated in Fig.&nbsp;\ref{Fig1}.

 <p class="center" markdown="0">
   <img src="figs/PR-Bode.webp" style="width: 400px;" alt="">